Erotemic/xdoctest/README.rst

 The problem?
 How do you run the code in your doctest?

-XDoctest finds and executes your doctests for you.
+Xdoctest finds and executes your doctests for you.
 Just run ``xdoctest <path-to-my-module>``.
 It plugs into pytest to make it easy to run on a CI.
 Install and run ``pytest --xdoctest``.